epam/aws-syndicate/README.md

 We have done it!

-Demo serverless application is ready to be used.
+The demo serverless application is ready to be used.

 If you need to clean AWS resources: